perturbing/hydra-tutorial/hydra-tutorial.md

 	<p>
 	In general, not specific to blockchains, computer science knows two common ways of scaling systems, they are <b>vertical</b> and <b>horizontal</b> scaling.
 Both try to increase resources available to a system to achieve better overall performance. <br>

 	For vertical scaling, the performance of the system is increased by adding resources available to the already existing instance of the system.
-For Cardano, this practically means, increasing the block size to allow for more actions in each 20 seconds for the layer one blockchain.
+For Cardano, this practically means increasing the block size to allow for more actions in each 20 seconds for the layer one blockchain.
 This is a great way to initially scale the system, but is always capped by some physical limits.
-This limit is the diffusion time of a block, to ensure the security of the system each block has roughly 5 seconds to propagate and diffuse among the other network participant so that they can build another block on top of it. <br>
+This limit is the diffusion time of a block.
+To ensure the security of the system, each block has roughly 5 seconds to propagate and diffuse among the other network participants so that they can build another block on top of it. <br>

-	Then we have horizontal scaling, here the performance of the system is increased by adding more instances of the same system alongside each other.
+	Then we have horizontal scaling.
+Here, the performance of the system is increased by adding more instances of the same system alongside each other.
 Practically, this means that besides the main chain, one or multiple side chains are spun up that do the same thing, each "x" seconds all instances create a block.
-Unlike horizontal scaling, vertical scaling does not know a limit, there can be many side chains that are connected to the layer one.
+Unlike vertical scaling, horizontal scaling does not know a limit, there can be many side chains that are connected to the layer one.
 A downside to this way of scaling is that this abstract notion of "state" is split up into multiple pieces.
 Each instance is blind to what is happening on the other instances, and crossing to another instance requires a bridge (the state is sharded). <br>

 	![horizontal-vertical-scaling.png](./pictures/horizontal-vertical-scaling.png) <br>

 	Now there is a third way of scaling blockchains, this is via state channels, of which Hydra is a flavor.
 State channels, similar to the horizontal scaling solution, are a layer two solution that runs separately and alongside the layer one, thought the two are different! <br>

 	At its core, a state channel in the context of blockchains is a smart contract that enforces a set of predefined rules for transaction handling between parties.
-Unlike in the horizontal scaling case, where multiple instances of a blockchain are run at the same time, a state channels originates from the main chain and eventually merges back in the main chain, it lives only temporally (though it could exist indefinitely). <br>
+Unlike in the horizontal scaling case, where multiple instances of a blockchain are run at the same time, a state channel originates from the main chain.
+Eventually, it merges back in the main chain, it lives only temporally (though it could exist indefinitely). <br>

-	The goal of these state channels is to take some pieces of state on the layer one blockchain and validate its progress else where between only those parties whom are concerned about this state.
+	The goal of these state channels is to take some pieces of state on the layer one blockchain and validate its progress elsewhere between only those parties who are concerned about this state.
 Then, after this computation is done, the parties return the final state on which all parties agree back to layer one.
-This construction means that the 20-second time duration of block production no longer pose a problem for the propagation of the state in a state channel.
+This construction means that the 20-second time duration of block production no longer poses a problem for the propagation of the state in a state channel.
 Moreover, parties that run a state channel could agree on not charging any transaction fee for these computations! <br>

 	The security of the state channels lies in the hands of the parties that run the channel, similar to a blockchain.
 But there is a difference, instead of blocks, the progress is captured in snapshots.
 These snapshots are intermediate captures of the state of the channel and are signed by each party in the channel.
 When the channel closes, each party has a chance to return their last perceived state.
 In case of dispute, the main chain can always verify the latest snapshot, which contains all signatures of the participants and a timestamp.
-Thus, with each transition in channel, cryptographic proof is gathered, and in case of dispute, the layer one blockchain is leveraged to settle that dispute.
+Thus, with each transition in a channel, cryptographic proof is gathered, and in case of dispute, the layer one blockchain is leveraged to settle that dispute.
 A visual representation <br>

 	![statechannel.png](./pictures/statechannel.png)
 	</p>